 (b) limited to any warranty to which the Supplier is entitled, if the Supplier did not manufacture the Goods;

 (c) otherwise negated absolutely.

-13.8 Subject to this clause 13, returns will only be accepted provided that:
+17.8 Subject to this clause 17, returns will only be accepted provided that:

 (b) the Supplier has agreed that the Goods are defective; and

 (c) the Goods are returned within a reasonable time at the Client’s cost (if that cost is not significant); and

-13.9 Notwithstanding clauses 13.1 to 13.8 but subject to the CCA, the Supplier shall not be liable for any defect or damage which may be caused or partly caused by or arise as a result of:
+17.9 Notwithstanding clauses 17.1 to 17.8 but subject to the CCA, the Supplier shall not be liable for any defect or damage which may be caused or partly caused by or arise as a result of:

 (a) the Client failing to properly maintain or store any Goods/Equipment;